1RN21CS056/Book/README.md

 Setup
 Database Configuration:
-MySQL database is used for this project.
+MySQL database is used for this project.<br>
 Create a database named bookshopmanagement using the provided SQL script.

 Running the Application: